 According to the American Dental Association, 3/4 of American adults suffer from some form of gum disease.
 One of the earliest signs of gum disease is bleeding gums.
 When intercepted early by the dentist, gum disease can be easily managed with little risk of further infection.

-Buford, GA dentist Dr. Alla Brown is highly experienced with preventive care and managed treatment of bleeding gums, gingivitis and gum disease.
+Buford, GA dentists Dr. Alla Brown and Dr. Amanda Newberry are highly experienced with preventive care and managed treatment of bleeding gums, gingivitis and gum disease.